How to Become a Pediatrician Assistant

 To maintain certification, PAs are required to pay a recertification fee to the NCCPA and submit documentation of 100 continuing medical education credits every two years.
 In addition, PAs must take a recertification exam every six years.
 Beginning in 2014, the NCCPA is transitioning to a 10-year recertification cycle.

-- Join a professional organization.
 Organizations, such as the American Academy of Pediatrics and the Society for Physician Assistants in Pediatrics, offer membership to pediatric PAs.
-Benefits of membership may include networking opportunities and updates on new developments in the field of pediatrics.
-Discounts on conference rates, industry books and publications also could be offered to members.
+Benefits of membership include networking opportunities and updates on new developments in the field of pediatrics.
+Discounts on conference rates, industry books, and publications are also offered to members.